 myBCIT Online & myBCIT Mobile

-myBCIT Online is a student portal where BCIT students can access their class schedules, unofficial transcripts, tax forms, @my.bcit.ca email inbox and much more.
+myBCIT Online is a student portal where BCIT students can access their unofficial transcripts, tax forms, @my.bcit.ca email inbox and much more.

 myBCIT Mobile is the companion app, which offers some additional tools not available in myBCIT Online such as course information, chat groups, etc.

-We advise students to log in to both on a regular basis.
+We encourage students to log in to both on a regular basis.